theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
 For complex queries, this is a good strategy to make sure you are getting what you want.
 It also might be helpful to create a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

-##Sorting
+## Sorting

-We can also sort the results of our queries by using ORDER BY.
-For simplicity, let’s go back to the species table and alphabetize it by taxa.
+We can also sort the results of our queries by using `ORDER BY`.
+For simplicity, let’s go back to the **species** table and alphabetize it by taxa.

     SELECT *
     FROM species
     ORDER BY taxa ASC;

-The keyword ASC tells us to order it in Ascending order.
-We could alternately use DESC to get descending order.
+The keyword `AS`C tells us to order it in Ascending order.
+We could alternately use `DESC` to get descending order.

     SELECT *
     FROM species